ballerina-attic/resiliency-timeouts/README.md

 **Search item on eCommerce stores**: To search and find the details about items, you can use an HTTP GET message that contains item details as query parameters.

 The eCommerce backend is not necessarily a Ballerina service and can theoretically be a third-party service that the eCommerve product search service calls to get things done.
-However, for the purposes of setting up this scenario and illustrating it in this guide, these third-party services are also written in Ballerina.
+However, for the purposes of setting up this scenario and illustrating it in this guide, this third-party service is also written in Ballerina.

 ## Prerequisites